 Get direct feedback with the Power Curve visualisation and other (24) metrics.
 Quick Session, set or choose a training and see the results in the history (on the RP3 Portal).

-Since 1988 we have been pioneers with one mission: creating the True Rowing Experience on land.
-We are a Dutch brand creating high quality rowing simulators for pros and enthusiasts alike.
+RP3 Rowing was established in 1988 with one mission: creating the True Rowing Experience on land.
+A Dutch brand creating high quality rowing simulators for pros and enthusiasts alike.

-The biggest difference between a Static and a Dynamic Indoor rowing machine are the parts that are moving.
-On a Dynamic Indoor Rowing machine the flywheel and the rower are both free to move along the horizontal axis.
+The main difference between a Static and a Dynamic Indoor rowing machine is the movement of the machine.
+On a Dynamic Indoor Rower the flywheel and the rower are both free to move along the horizontal axis.

-Like many other rowers and teams in the World, Cambridge crews; women and men, are training on RP3 to get the best results.
+The Cambridge University Boat Race crews; women and men, train on RP3 to reach their crew’s full potential.
 At the Boat Race 2023, it was a clean sweep for Cambridge.